YoneChen/PPTBox/README.md

         <!-- The relevant JavaScript required -->
         <script src="pptbox.js"></script>

-Attribute "animate" in element define what kind of animation you want to show:
+Attribute "animate" in element define what kind of animation you want to show: <a href="http://yorkchan94.github.io/PPTBox/?type=1">example</a>
 *    rotate|skew|tumble|drop|scale|push|turn|drag|slide|switch

 Attribute "speed" in element define the speed of animation: